Summoning (band): Oath Bound and inactivity (2006–2011)

-2006 saw the release of Oath Bound, which consisted of entirely new material.
+2006 saw the release of Oath Bound, which consisted of entirely new material, largely based on The Silmarillion.
 The five year long break between the releases of Let Mortal Heroes Sing Your Fame and Oath Bound was due to struggles in the band members' personal lives, along with lack of ideas.
 Oath Bound featured a "relaxed arpeggio style" guitar sound, which gave a more epic feeling to the sound of the album.
 The band also had higher-quality equipment available to them for the recording of the album and were able to create greater choir vocals than they had done before.
 A 4-song mini CD was suggested for release in 2007 containing at least one song which did not make it onto Oath Bound due to size issues, however, this idea was abandoned and Protector instead began work on music for a full-length release while waiting for Silenius to finish recording the next Kreuzweg Ost album.

 Following the release of Oath Bound, Summoning entered a period of inactivity.
 Silenius experienced a creative block and lacked inspiration for creating new music for Summoning.
 He also suffered a heart attack.
 In an interview for IsolationGrind, he is quoted saying: "a heart-infarct knocked me out for another half a year, but somehow all this brought me to a point where I got hungry again and since then I concentrated again on making riffs.
 Everything started in small steps. but after a while I knew in which direction the music was going and the more I knew this, the easier it was to compose and the result is what you hear now."